igor47/blog/_posts/2010-10-22-setting-up-unicorn-with-nginx.md

 ---
 layout: post
-title: Setting up Unicorn with Nginx
+title: "Setting up Unicorn with Nginx"
+published: true
 ---

 Unicorn is a cool new Ruby HTTP server, and [we like it because it's Unix][tomayko].